Where to Stay in London: Popular Neighborhoods & Top Hotels

 Mayfair

 Looking to stay in London’s lap of luxury?
 Mayfair is the place.

 Home to the ultrawealthy and glamorous, Mayfair provides some of the most high-end shopping, dining, and accommodation in the world.

-And in addition to all the glitz, its central location offers easy access via foot, black cab, or tube to all London’s major attractions.
+In addition to all the glitz, its central location offers easy access via black cab, tube or on foot to all London’s major attractions.
 Here are just a few of its world-famous hotels:

 People walking around the busy neighborhood Wayfair in London.